Ronick2005/TSA_EXP1/README.md

 ![image](https://github.com/user-attachments/assets/49aab60f-d19b-48a0-a4a9-e6dd1bddc54f)

 ## RESULT:
-Thus we have created the python code for plotting the time series of given data.
+Thus we have created the Python code for plotting the time series of given data on daily website visitors data.